ARGatUIOWA/ARGatUIOWA.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-We plan on meeting weekly on Tuesdays 4:30pm-6:00pm to present/discuss papers that broadly fall under the category of Algorithms/Theoretical CS.
-You are all invited.
-Please mark your calendars, if you plan on attending.
+We have scheduled our weekly meetings to take place every Tuesday from 4:30 PM to 6:00 PM.
+During these sessions, we will be presenting and discussing papers that encompass a wide range of topics falling under the umbrella of Algorithms and Theoretical Computer Science.
+We extend a warm invitation to all of you to join us in these engaging discussions.
+Kindly make a note of these dates in your calendars if you intend to participate.
+Your presence will be greatly appreciated.

-The theme for this semester is "Learning-augmented online algorithms".
+The focal theme for this semester is "Learning-augmented online algorithms".

 This page [Algorithms with Predictions](https://algorithms-with-predictions.github.io/) which tracks recent research in "Algorithms with Predictions" lists 158 papers at the moment on a wide range of topics.